 Also, keep in mind, this change will often be felt even more dramatically by plants that have adapted to tropical conditions, in these environments seasonal change is basically limited to a wet and dry season that both remain relatively warm and humid all year round.

-So, taking this into consideration, perhaps the best precaution you can take to getting your indoor plants prepped and ready for outside conditions is to use a strategy horticulturalists have termed “hardening off”.
+So, taking this into consideration, perhaps the best precaution you can take to get your indoor plants prepped and ready for outside conditions is to use a strategy horticulturalists have termed “hardening off”.
 All hardening off involves is slowly getting your houseplants used to the extremities of outdoor life.

 To achieve this, you need to change the conditions your houseplants are exposed to over time slowly.
-Start by putting your plants outside in a shady spot during the daytime hours, and then bringing them indoors before the cooler nighttime conditions set in.
-Over time, you can slowly increase the amount of sunlight they receive and even start to leave outside overnight if you wish to.
+Start by putting your plants outside in a shady spot during the daytime hours, and then bring them indoors before the cooler nighttime conditions set in.
+Over time, you can slowly increase the amount of sunlight they receive and even start to leave them outside overnight if you wish to.
 Just be aware, that no matter how much you harden some plants off, they are still limited to their evolutionary path, and even the most stringent hardening off period won’t get them used to direct sunlight or super cold temperatures.

-benefits of watering your house plants with rainwater
+Benefits of watering your house plants with rainwater

 If administered correctly, indoor plants love a good dash of clean, natural rainwater.